brown2020/grademeapp/README.md

 - **Payment Integration**: Integrated with Stripe for secure payments and credit purchasing.
 - **History Management**: Track and review the history of submitted essays and grades.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Markdown Rendering**: Feedback is rendered in Markdown format, providing clear, readable output with customized styling for consistent spacing.

 ## Tech Stack